plomgrading/plom/doc/source/faq.rst

 If you're only experimenting, you can bypass the checks by setting a special environment variable, e.g., in bash:
 ``export PLOM_NO_SSL_VERIFY=1``.
-The graphical client offers a mechanism to ignore SSL errors (at you and your users' own risks).
+The :ref:`desktop Plom Client <plom-client>` offers a mechanism to ignore SSL errors (at you and your users' own risks).

 *For production servers, you'll need to investigate how to setup SSL certificates.*